EssentialsX/Essentials/EssentialsDiscord/README.md

 > ![Authorize](https://i.imgur.com/KXkESqC.gif)
 > Select Server -> `Authorize`

-9. For the next few steps, you're going to need to do some stuff in discord, so start up your Discord desktop/web client.
+9. For the next few steps, you're going to need to do some stuff in Discord, so start up your Discord desktop/web client.

-10. Once in your Discord client, you'll need to enable developer mode.
+10. Once in your Discord client, you'll need to enable Developer Mode.
 Do this by going into the Settings, then go to the "Appearance" tab and check on the "Developer Mode" at the bottom of the page.
 Once you've checked "Developer Mode" on, click the `X` at the top right to exit Settings.
 > ![Developer Mode](https://i.imgur.com/CrW31Up.gif)